MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

 A combined score is calculated using both view rate and like rate.

-`virality_score = 0.65 × log(1 + view_rate) + 0.35 × log(1 + like_rate)`
+`virality_score = 0.65 × log(1 + views_per_follower) + 0.35 × log(1 + like_rate)`

-The weights were chosen manually to give greater importance to audience reach while still considering user engagement.

-- 65% weight is assigned to view rate.
-- 35% weight is assigned to like rate.

-This means that posts reaching a larger audience receive a higher virality score, while likes contribute as a secondary measure of engagement.

-The logarithmic transformation (`log(1 + x)`) is used to reduce the effect of extremely large values and create a more balanced scoring system.
+The logarithmic transformation reduces the impact of extreme values and creates a more balanced scoring system.

 ### Target Label

-The script identifies the top 10% of posts based on their virality score.
+The top 10% of posts based on virality score are labeled as viral.

 - Viral Post = `1`
 - Non-Viral Post = `0`

-This target variable is used for machine-learning classification.

 ---